GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 [append_variable_mu_variables_to_event_netcdf.R](append_variable_mu_variables_to_event_netcdf.R), used
 to insert new columns into the netcdf files to store some results under the assumption of variable shear modulus (this is only different to the constant-shear-modulus case for thrust events).
+In principle it would be nicer to add these variables when the files are originally created.
+But in reality, this functionality was 'bolted on' to the PTHA code after we were already dealing with the constant shear modulus case, which shows up in some of the design

 [make_spatially_variable_source_zone_convergence_rates.R](make_spatially_variable_source_zone_convergence_rates.R),
 used to map Bird (2003) plate-boundary convergence rates onto the top-edge of